 9. Not Disinfecting Daily

 A lot of people have the mentality that if something appears to be clean, it is.
 However, germs and pathogens are microscopic organisms that our eyes can’t detect.
 While an area may appear to be clean, it’s likely not sanitized.
-To keep your office clean, reduce employee sick days, and make sure that everyone is healthy, you need to disinfect your building daily.
+To keep your office clean, reduce employee sick days, and make sure that everyone is healthy, you need to disinfect your building daily with high-quality cleaning supplies.
 This is especially important for common areas like the bathroom, break room, and kitchen.
 We now know the full scope at which germs can cause disruptions to daily life, business profitability, and longevity, so make sure that you take the extra effort to disinfect daily.
 For help doing this in the most effective way, Bee Line offers disinfecting porters and ongoing corporate cleaning plans.

 10. Working Without a Plan